-- Parent/Guardian who have student(s) attending the Sacred Heart Campus are to call (419) 332-7102 by 9:15 AM. - Parent/Guardian who have student(s) attending the SJJHA/SJCC Campus are to call (419) 332-9947 by 8:00 AM.
+• Parent/Guardian who have student(s) attending the Sacred Heart Campus are to call (419) 332-7102 by 9:15 AM.

+• Parent/Guardian who have student(s) attending the SJJHA/SJCC Campus are to call (419) 332-9947 by 8:00 AM.

-The student is required to bring in a hand-written (no emails will be accepted) note signed by the parent/guardian within 24 hours of the absence.
+The student is required to bring in a hand-written (no emails will be accepted) note signed by the parent/guardian the day the student returns from the absence.
 The note must include the student's first and last name, the dates of the absence, the reason for the absence and the parent/guardian's signature.
-Failure to present a note within 24 hours will result in an unexcused absence.
+Failure to present a note upon return to school will result in an unexcused absence.